 To ensure an optimal environment for implantation, The Carrier continues the hormone injections of progesterone and estradiol during the post-embryo transfer phase.
 Ten days after the transfer (assuming day 5 embryo transfer), we perform a pregnancy test.
 If the test is positive, the hormone injections continue for an additional 8 weeks until the placenta is fully functional.
 A second pregnancy test occurs approximately 8 days after the first to confirm that the pregnancy is ongoing.
 Confirmation of a clinical pregnancy is made by ultrasound about 2 to 3 weeks later.

-When you’re ready to schedule your new patient appointment, I’m ready to help!
+Have questions, or are you ready to schedule your new patient appointment?
+Contact us!
+We’re happy to help!